Which international destinations are reopening to tourists?

 Germany

-Although nonessential travel to Germany is prohibited at present, the land of poets and thinkers lifted restrictions for EU countries on June 15.
+The land of poets and thinkers lifted travel restrictions for travelers from 31 different countries on June 15.

-Officials are also considering allowing entry to visitors from Turkey, the UK, Iceland, Liechtenstein, Norway and Switzerland, although a final decision is yet to be made.
+The approved destinations included the 26 EU member states, as well as the UK, Iceland, Liechtenstein, Norway and Switzerland.

-The proposal was listed in a paper called "Criteria for the Enabling of intra-European Tourism," which suggested the current travel warnings would be replaced by individual travel advice relating to each country.
+"The revitalization of tourism is important both for travelers and the German travel industry, as well as for the economic stability of the respective target countries," read a statement from a paper called "Criteria for the Enabling of intra-European Tourism," which was issued last month.

-"The revitalization of tourism is important both for travelers and the German travel industry, as well as for the economic stability of the respective target countries," it reads.
+The Austria/Germany land border has also reopened -- travel between Austria and Germany is possible as of June 15 -- and restrictions around the country are being relaxed.

-The Austria/Germany land border is also reopening -- travel between Austria and Germany is possible as of June 15 -- and restrictions around the country are being relaxed.
+Visitors from destinations such as Australia and Canada will also be allowed to enter soon due to the EU's decision to lift restrictions on various countries outside of the bloc.

 Bars, restaurants and museums have reopened, while some hotels have begun to resume business.

-Chancellor Angela Merkel has opted to extend social distancing rules until June 29.
+Chancellor Angela Merkel recently announced social distancing rules would continue until at least October.

 Greece